2. MEMBERSHIP REQUIREMENTS

 The Board shall establish a procedure for inspecting Club's grounds from time to time to ensure that the grade attained by that ground is maintained.

-2.6 The FA shall determine a time scale whereby all Clubs in membership must attain the grade provided for in the Criteria Document.
+2.6 The Competition and the FA shall determine a time scale whereby all Clubs in membership must attain the grade provided for in the Criteria Document.
 The grade applicable for each Club for the commencement of a Playing Season shall be that existing at the previous 1st April, such grading to be ascertained by an inspection carried out on or before 1st April or as soon as practicable thereafter.
 Any Club not maintaining the grade set for the Competition may be relegated at the end of the Playing Season to a step determined by The FA.

 Any delay in inspection shall in no way release a Club from its obligation to have its ground ready for inspection.
 If for any reason a Club's existing ground, or any new ground in which it proposes to play its home matches in the season following inspection, is not available for grading by 1st April prior to commencement of the relevant season then the Club must, by the 1st April, submit to the Board in writing its proposals for a venue for its home matches in the following season ("alternative proposal"), such alternative proposal to be considered (and if appropriate) approved at the next Board Meeting after 1st April.
 The alternative proposal must, inter alia, contain documentary evidence in support of any ground sharing arrangements and evidence that the proposed ground is demonstrably suitable at a level which the relevant club will be competing.
 The alternative proposal may not be for a continuation of any ground share arrangement if the Club has had a ground sharing arrangement for the previous 2 seasons, or any part thereof, even if those arrangements have related to more than one ground.